Federal Reserve announces another rate cut

 Before the September cut, the Federal Reserve held rates steady for nine straight meetings, starting in mid-2023.
 The Federal Reserve raised rates by 525 basis points from early 2022 through last summer in an effort to bring down inflation, which peaked at above 9 percent.

-Powell pointed out inflation is currently at 2.1 percent annually.
+Powell pointed out inflation was at 2.1 percent annually.
 The core inflation, minus energy and food prices, is at 2.7 percent annually and 2.3 percent for the past three and six months.

 “Inflation has moved much closer to our 2 percent longer-run goal, but core inflation remains somewhat elevated,” Powell said.
 “Longer-term inflation expectations appear to remain well anchored, as reflected in a broad range of surveys of households, businesses and forecasters, as well as measures from financial markets.”